 Staff decided to report to parents using an online "learning story".
 This story showcased a student’s written sample and included a recorded conversation between the teacher and student about the work.
 Parents were invited to leave comments.

-They used screencasting software to capture screen images and create short videos of active computer screens, with or without sound recordings.
-It also allows users to share content using instant messaging, email, or social media.
+They used screen capture software to record screen images and create short videos of active computer screens, with or without sound recordings.
+Screencast allows users to share content using instant messaging, email, or social media.

 The new reporting system was built on the understanding that effective assessment should support teaching and learning goals, and involve students.